cebence/learn/spring/practice-spring-jpa.md

 Person[id=2, firstName='Jane', lastName='Doe']
 ```

 For this to really work the project **must** inherit from `spring-boot-starter-parent` (that we specified at the beginning).
-Spring Boot will add itself to the `MANIFEST` as the `Main-Class`,
-and our application class as `Start-Class`, e.g.:
+The [POM in question](http://central.maven.org/maven2/org/springframework/boot/spring-boot-starter-parent/1.1.8.RELEASE/spring-boot-starter-parent-1.1.8.RELEASE.pom) integrates Spring Boot into Maven.
+Spring Boot will add itself to the `MANIFEST` as the `Main-Class`, and our application class as `Start-Class`, e.g.:

 ```
 Main-Class: org.springframework.boot.loader.JarLauncher